ChrisnNg/cat_park/README.md

 - Click on a area within Vancouver to see all parking meters within a diameter of 300 meters.
 - Toggle on the crime heatmap with the button in the bottom left corner.
 By default, the heatmap will render all crimes.
 You may however change it to different types of crime via the buttons beside.

-## Future plans

-This app was built within two weeks for Chris and Thomas' Final project for Lighthouse Labs.
-As so, we plan to continue working on it to fully implement our ideas that we have planned out previously.

-### Roadmap

-1. user account creation
-2. favorite spots for each user
-3. deployment on Heroku and Netlify
-4. testing

 ## FAQ